Raspberry Pistachio Scones with Lemon Glaze

 - 1 tablespoon demerara or turbinado sugar

-- Preheat the oven to 425 degrees Fahrenheit.
-Line a large baking sheet with parchment paper, and set aside.
+- Preheat the oven to 425°F (220°C) with a rack in the center position.
+Line a half sheet pan with parchment paper and set aside.

-- Prepare Scones: In a large food processor (fitted with a blade attachment), combine the flour, sugar, baking powder, and salt.
+- Prepare Scones: In a large food processor, fitted with a blade attachment, combine the flour, sugar, baking powder, and salt.
 Pulse several times until all of the ingredients are evenly incorporated.
-Add the whole pistachios and cold, unsalted butter and pulse 10 times, or until the butter is no smaller than the size of a pea.
+Add the whole pistachios and cold and cubed unsalted butter and pulse 10 times, or until the butter is no smaller than the size of a pea.
 Transfer mixture to a large mixing bowl.

-- Create a well in the center of the ingredients, and pour in the heavy cream.
-Using a fork, stir 1 cup of cream into the dry ingredients.
+- Create a well in the center of the ingredients, and pour in 1 cup (240 mL) cold heavy cream.
+Using a fork, stir the cream into the dry ingredients.
 As the dough starts to come together, gently add the raspberries.
 Scrape the scone dough onto a clean, well-floured counter-top.
-Press the dough together gently for 5 to 10 seconds (avoid over-working)--don't worry if some of the raspberries get crushed, sprinkle with more flour if the dough gets too sticky or difficult to handle--and pat the dough into an 8-inch diameter disc, roughly 1-inch thick.
+Press the dough together gently for 5 to 10 seconds, avoid over-working.
+Don’t worry if some of the raspberries get crushed, sprinkle with more flour if the dough gets too sticky or difficult to handle.
+Pat the dough into an 8-inch diameter disc, roughly 1-inch thick.

 - Using a sharp, large knife, cut the dough into six wedges.
-Transfer the scone wedges onto the parchment paper (or silicone) lined baking sheet, allowing several inches between them.
-Chill in the freezer for 10 to 15 minutes.
-Using a pastry brush, brush the tops of the scones with the remaining heavy cream.
-Sprinkle the scones generously with demerara or turbinado sugar and bake at 425 degrees Fahrenheit for 18 to 20 minutes, or until they are golden brown.
-Immediately transfer the scones to a cooling rack to cool completely before glazing.
+Transfer the scone wedges onto the lined sheet pan, setting them apart by several inches.
+Chill the scones in the freezer for 10 to 15 minutes.
+Using a pastry brush, brush the tops of the scones with heavy cream.
+Sprinkle the scones generously with demerara or turbinado sugar and bake for 18 to 20 minutes or until golden brown.
+Immediately transfer the scones to a cooling rack to cool before glazing.

-- Prepare Glaze and Topping: In a small food processor, process 2 tablespoons of whole pistachios until they are finely ground.
+- Prepare Glaze and Topping: In a small food processor, process 2 tablespoons of whole pistachios until they are finely ground (or alternatively, finely chop with a knife).
 Set aside.
-In a small bowl, whisk together the powdered sugar, lemon juice, and milk.
+In a small bowl, whisk together the powdered sugar, lemon juice, and cream.
 It should be thick, but able to be drizzled from the end of a spoon.
-If the glaze is too thick, add more lemon juice or milk/cream to thin it out.
-If the glaze is too thin, add a tablespoon of powdered sugar at a time until the correct consistency has been reached.
+If the glaze is too thick, add more lemon juice or cream to thin it out.
+If the glaze is too thin, add a tablespoon of sifted powdered sugar at a time until it reaches the appropriate consistency.

-- Once the scones have cooled, use a spoon and drizzle the tops of the scones with the glaze.
-Immediately sprinkle with ground pistachios and allow to the glaze to set before serving.
+- Once the scones have cooled, use a spoon and drizzle the tops of the cooled scones with the glaze.
+Immediately sprinkle with ground pistachios and allow to the glaze to set before serving.°